DenislavMihov/SoftUni/SoftUni Fundamentals/functions_exercise/README.md

 Write a function that receives two characters and returns a single string with all the characters in between them (according to the ASCII code), separated by a single space.
 Print the result on the console.

+4. Odd and Even Sum

+You will receive a single number.
+You should write a function that returns the sum of all even and all odd digits in a given number.
+The result should be returned as a single string in the format:

+"Odd sum = {sum_of_odd_digits}, Even sum = {sum_of_even_digits}"

+Print the result of the function on the console